Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Main Results: modeling distributed architectures comparing to monolithic

 In truth, moving a qubit through the device touches every qubit crossed.
 We may however assume roughly that each qubit on the path undergoes the noise associated with a single SWAP as modeled by Equation \eqref{eq:duplexswapchoi}.
 Though this simplification requires some assumptions, it avoids having to do expensive multi-qubit tomographies.
 A 20-qubit tomography would not be tractable on today's devices as the number of required circuits scales exponentially with number of qubits.

 We consider five ways of calculating the fidelity at the end of a SWAP chain, including four that calculate the eventual Choi matrix, here listed in order of increasing abstraction. \begin{enumerate} \item \textit{Actual}: SWAP chain channel tomography, treating the SWAP-chain as a one-qubit channel as described in Subsection \ref{sub:chanmod}. \item \textit{Composition}: individual channel tomographies are performed on pairs of neighboring qubits.
 We perform multiple trials to get most pairs, leaving one idle qubit between simultaneously evaluated pairs to reduce readout cross-talk.
 One-qubit SWAP channels are composed to estimate the channel of the full chain. \item \textit{Powering Average}: the average of the one-qubit SWAP channels is taken to the power corresponding to the chain length.
-This method is less detailed than the above channel composition method, because the averaged channel erases knowledge about heterogeneity of different qubits on the same device. \item \textit{\dfour Model}: described below. \item \textit{Multiplication}: the calculation as in Section \ref{sub:est-fid-near}. \end{enumerate} Noise in real systems often includes mixing, relaxation, and unintended rotation.
+This method is less detailed than the above channel composition method, because the averaged channel erases knowledge about heterogeneity of different qubits on the same device. \item \textit{\dfour Model}: described below. \item \textit{Multiplication}: calculated as in Section \ref{sub:est-fid-near}. \end{enumerate} Noise in real systems often includes mixing, relaxation, and unintended rotation.
 We capture most of the noise we observed in what we call the \textit{Depolarizing-Damping-Dephasing-Drift} (\dfour) model.
 Depolarizing, amplitude-damping, and dephasing noise are respectively described for a qubit density $\rho$ by the quantum channels:

 Here $a$ is a parameter between 0 and 1 controlling the noise strength.
-In analyzing real chains of SWAP operations on the IBM QCs, we also noticed a rotation contribution of the form
+In real chains of SWAPs on the IBM QCs, we also noticed a rotation contribution of the form

 Since amplitude damping and depolarizing noise do not commute, there is some ambiguity in how one models a quantum process that imposes both.
 We take the combined channel model corresponding to the continuous limit of both noise types occurring simultaneously.
 This approach yields a quantum Markov semigroup, a family of channels parameterized continuously by time.
-Furthermore, our particular form has a unique and usually full rank fixed point state as long as depolarizing strength is non-zero, a useful property in theoretical analysis and in estimating rates of decay to equilibrium \cite{bardet2017estimating, carlen2017gradient}.
-While the \dfour form contains some unitary rotation, because this rotation commutes with the restriction to the fixed point algebra, one may still apply recent results showing exponential decay of relative entropy to the fixed point \cite{junge2019stability, gao2021complete, gao2021geometric}.

 We let $\Phi_{D(\epsilon, \eta, \delta, \theta)}$ denote the qubit channel given by the \dfour model, where $\epsilon$ is the strength of depolarizing noise, $\eta$ is the strength of amplitude-damping, $\delta$ is the strength of dephasing, and $\theta$ is the rotation angle.
 Let $\rho_{44}^{(eq)} = \epsilon / 4(\epsilon + \eta)$.
 A quantum channel in finite dimension $d$ is fully characterized by its Choi matrix, the resulting density from the input of a $d \times d$ Bell pair through one side of the channel.
 The Choi matrix of $\Phi_{D(\epsilon, \eta, \delta, \theta)}$ is then given by \begin{widetext}